 Although a national application of LVT would be preferred, for such a radical transformation in taxation it is generally accepted that introduction at a local level is more feasible and less disruptive, and the best opportunity is in reform of the unpopular Council Tax.

-The Council Tax is based on valuations of a property on what it would rent for and how large it is; how many rooms etc. If the owner makes an improvement such as an extension, the tax goes up.
+The Council Tax is based on the capital value of the property (land and building), divided into eight value bands.
+If the owner makes an improvement such as an extension, the capital value increases and the tax goes up.
 This would not happen under LVT as the tax is based only on the value of the site, which is very much a function of location; more sought after locations would be taxed more highly.
 An effective LVT would be dependent on regular and accurate valuations, so the first step would have to be a new valuation where building values are separated from site values.

 During the transition period it is proposed that the winners should compensate the losers in a gradual manner.
 Also it is important that such compensation should be visible, immediate and personalised, and not in the form of some vague promise that other taxes would be reduced in the future.
 In the case of LVT replacing Council Tax the following proposal is suggested: